Detox Your Relationships Like You Detox Your Body And Mind

 How Do They Treat Others

-How does this person treat others closest to them.
-Is there constant conflict.
+How does this person treat others closest to them, is there constant conflict, is there a pattern.

 Do they treat or speak badly about their family members, display disrespect or aggression toward their parents, siblings, or their closest friends.